dotnet/csharplang/proposals/csharp-8.0/ranges.md

 }
 ```

-The `..` syntax allows for either, both, or none of it's arguments to be absent.
+The `..` syntax allows for either, both, or none of its arguments to be absent.
 Regardless
 of the number of arguments, the `Range` constructor is always sufficient for using the
 `Range` syntax.
 However, if any of the other members are present and one or more of the
 `..` arguments are missing, the appropriate member may be substituted.